Dogs are Unavoidable but You Can Coexist Peacefully!

 How Creature Courage Can Help You Feel More Confident

 • Breaking down misconceptions about dogs to replace fear with understanding.
 All animals have a reason to be sharing the planet with us and knowing what their role is, and how it helps and interacts with us, can greatly help people with a phobia.
+Additionally, we will help you build up compassion for dogs, looking at things from their perspective.

-• Teaching dog body language to build confidence in safe interactions.
+• Teaching dog body language to build confidence in safe dog interactions.
 What we have detailed above is the first step in overcoming your phobia, actual practice in a controlled environment is our most valued primary treatments for cynophobia.

 • Controlled exposure therapy with our well-trained, friendly, therapy dogs in a supervised setting is key to making a lasting change to people’s intense fear of animals.